 They can also be exceptionally loyal and trustworthy.
 Someone you can count on to not let you down and keep your secrets safe.

-They are most likely the type of persons who can appear to be unfazed by problems and challenges that is thrown at them.
+They are most likely the type of people who can appear to be unfazed by problems and challenges that is thrown at them.

 Exuding calmness is just part and parcel of what they do.
 Silently confident of their own abilities and self-worth.

 However, whether or not they succeed at handling crisis is another matter altogether.
 At least on the surface, they would appear like they know exactly what to do and being fearless in the face of adversity.